Finding large additive and multiplicative Sidon sets in sets of integers: Introduction

 \section{Introduction}

-In this paper, we investigate a central object of study in the area of additive and combinatorial number theory known as a \emph{Sidon set}.
-Thus, given natural numbers $g,h$, we write a finite set $A$ of natural numbers to be a $B^{+}_h[g]$ set if for any $n \in \mathbb{N}$, the number of distinct solutions to the equation
+In this paper, we investigate a question lying at the interface of two well-known topics in additive and combinatorial number theory; these being the study of \emph{Sidon sets} and the Erd\H{o}s--Szemer\'{e}di sum-product phenomenon.
+We begin by introducing the former, and thus, given natural numbers $g,h$, we write a finite set $A$ of natural numbers to be a $B^{+}_h[g]$ set if for any $n \in \mathbb{N}$, the number of distinct solutions to the equation

 with $a_1, \dots, a_h \in A$ is at most $g$.
 Here, we consider two such solutions to be the same if they differ only in the ordering of the summands.
 We define a $B^{\times}_{h}[g]$ set similarly by replacing the additive equation $\eqref{add4}$ with its multiplicative analogue $n = a_1 \dots a_h$.
 When $h=2$ and $g=1$, we refer to $B^+_{h}[g]$ and $B^{\times}_h[g]$ sets as Sidon and multiplicative Sidon sets respectively.